-Christmas No Bake Peanut Butter Balls are one of my favorite Christmas treats!
-Peanut butter and chocolate is my favorite combinations and I will use any occasion as an excuse to eat them.
+Christmas Peanut Butter Balls are one of my favorite Christmas treats!
 They are fun to make, albeit a little sticky, but worth the small mess you might make when creating these delicious bite size desserts.

 One of the best things about peanut butter balls is that no baking is necessary!
 That is one extra step that is eliminated, making the process that much easier.
 And it’s one less pan to clean!

 If you are a chocoholic, check out these other Christmas Chocolate Desserts.

 Most of the items for Peanut Butter balls should be in your pantry already, so the shopping for this recipe is simple.

 - Creamy Peanut Butter: alternatively, you can use chunky peanut butter to add a little crunch.

 - Holiday Sprinkles

 How to Make Peanut Butter Balls